skillrepos/copilot-hands-on/codespace-labs.md

 translate to Go
 ```

-11. If you look at the output from the Chat interface, you should not how the equivalent Go code available.
+11. If you look at the output from the Chat interface, you should now have the equivalent Go code available.

 ![Go translation](./images/cdd61.png?raw=true "Go translation")